MohamedEl-Sayed28/ITI-DEVOPS-2022/Helm/README.md

-# simple helm constructions for Bakehouse website
+# simple helm constructions for a Bakehouse website